 Business Valuation for Mergers & Acquisitions

-This page explains how business valuations support mergers and acquisitions, including transaction analysis, negotiation, and strategic decision-making.
+This page explains how Business Valuations support mergers and acquisitions, including understanding the value to the “other side” and preparing for the transaction.

-While our Business Sale & Market Readiness services focus on preparing a single entity for an eventual exit, M&A engagements are focused on the “math of the deal.”
+While our Business Sale & Market Readiness services focus on preparing a single entity for an eventual exit, M&A engagements focus on the “math of the deal” and negotiation.
 We help principals and their legal counsel determine not just what a business is worth in a vacuum, but what it is worth specifically to the party on the other side of the table.

 When a Valuation Becomes the Deal-Breaker

 M&A transactions require a dual-lens approach to valuation.
-Depending on your position in the deal, a valuation is typically triggered for:
+Depending on your position in the deal, an appraisal is typically triggered for:

-• Buy-Side Analysis: Performing due diligence on a target acquisition to ensure the purchase price is supported by sustainable cash flows (EBITDA) and that you aren’t paying a “synergy premium” that the target hasn’t earned.
+- Buy-Side Analysis: Performing due diligence on a target acquisition to ensure the purchase price is supported by sustainable cash flows and that you aren’t paying a “synergy premium” that the target hasn’t earned.
+And defining a value cap.

-• The Merger Exchange Ratio: In a true merger of two companies, we typically perform valuations for both entities.
+- The Merger Exchange Ratio: In a true merger of two companies, we typically perform valuations for both sides.
 This is critical for determining the “exchange ratio”—the fair way to split equity in the new, combined company based on the relative contributions of each original firm.

 Key Valuation Considerations